LucidtechAI/las-docs/authentication/README.md

 }
 ```

+{% hint style="info" %}
-Notice that the token will expire after some time, currently after 3600 seconds (1 hour).
+The access_token will expire after some time, currently after 3600 seconds (1 hour).
 When the token expires
 you will need to get a new access_token using the same procedure.
+{% endhint %}

 #### Using the API